Facial Deformity Treatment: Deformity in the forehead treated without a scar

 Facial Deformity Treatment:

-Depressed frontal bone was the diagnosis made after CT scan and a cosmetic solution was offered to the patient.
-He didn’t have any functional issues.
+From CT scan images, we diagnosed a Depressed frontal bone and offered a cosmetic solution to the patient.
+However, he did not have any functional issues.

-A bicoronal incision or a coronal incisional approach was planned.
+At RDCH, we planned a bicoronal incision or a coronal incisional approach.
 Under general anesthesia, the area of the forehead was approached and elevated of the soft tissues.
-Later on, Iliac crest bone was harvested from the hip of the patient. that bone was shaped and inserted in the forehead defect along with a titanium mesh for correct contouring.
+Later on, we harvested Iliac crest bone from the hip of the patient, shaped that bone and inserted in the forehead defect along with a titanium mesh for correct contouring.

 Are the results permanent?

 Richardsons dental and craniofacial hospital is a state of the art hospital that specializes in all treatments in the head and neck region.
-The team includes a craniofacial surgeon, maxillofacial surgeon, dental implantologists, orthodontists, ent surgeon, pediatrician, speech pathologist, anesthesiologist, pediatric anesthesiologists, endodontist, hair transplant surgeons, dermatologist and trained nurses and anesthesia technicians.
-In the last decade alone, over 10000 facial surgeries have been successfully treated here by the team headed by Dr. Sunil Richardson.
+The team includes a craniofacial surgeon, maxillofacial surgeon, dental implantologists, orthodontists, ent surgeon, pediatrician, speech pathologist, anesthesiologist, pediatric anesthesiologists, endodontist, hair transplant surgeons, dermatologist, and trained nurses and anaesthesia technicians.
+In the last decade alone, we have successfully treated over 10000 facial surgeries here by the team headed by Dr. Sunil Richardson.